Nuvalence/dialogflow-cx-tools/documentation/README.md

 ### Agent Generator (Deprecated) ###

+The Agent Generator at this time can be considered deprecated as it creates agent flow patterns that are no longer recommended.
 The Generator creates an FAQ-style Agent that follows a design pattern that is easy to extend.
 The typical utilization is to leverage the Generator to create an initial cut of the Agent, and then use that as a starting point to implement more complex interactions/flows.
 We describe the structure of the generated Agent later, along with guidance on how to extend it and best practices.

 #### Input Spreadsheet Format ####